kakauandme/gamesApp/readme.md

 ```

 To build the project  use the `build` command.
-This will compile the Sass and assemble your Angular app.
+This will compile the Sass and assemble  Angular app.

 ```bash
 npm start build